WORKING PAPERS

 We investigate how implicit contracts between firm managers and employees are linked to the adoption of productivity-enhancing organizational practices.
 We collect new data on ownership successions and show the first causal evidence that maintaining family control leads to lower adoption of managerial best practices.
 We use gender composition of the outgoing CEO’s children as identifying variation at the succession point.
 We explore firm “reputation costs” as a novel mechanism constraining investment in management, and build a new proxy using data on eponymy — firms named after the family name.
 We find suggestive evidence that implicit contracts matter for management adoption.

-Displacement Events and Job-Driven Scarring [draft available upon request]
+Displacement Events and Job-Driven Scarring

 with I. Schmutte and F. Dal Ri